Saving or investing - Which is best for long-term savings?

 The economic background

-The main reason for the rises has been high inflation.
+The main reason for the rises was high inflation.
 The Bank of England is responsible for controlling inflation and keeping it below its target level of 2%.
 And the main way it does this is by increasing interest rates, the idea being that this will dampen demand and stop people spending so much.
-Although inflation has now fallen to 6.7% from its peak of 11.1% in October 2022, it remains well above the Bank of England’s target, which is why one or two further rate rises could be on the cards.
+Inflation peaked at 11.1% in October 2022.
+It has now fallen back to 2.6% (as at November 2024), although this remains above the Bank of England's target.

 The impact of inflation on cash savings